SZhao112/INFO-5940-Codespace/README.md

 streamlit run chat_with_pdf.py
 ```

-Click "Open in Browser" when the popup appears.
+Click "Open in Browser" when the popup appears or use ctrl(cmd for MacOS)+click on the link showed in terminal

 ## Features